 Which US companies are pulling back on diversity initiatives?

-The changes have come in response to a campaign by conservative activists to target workplace programs in the courts and social media, and more recently, President Donald Trump’s executive orders aimed at rooting out DEI policies in both the federal government and private sector.
+The changes have come in response to a campaign by conservative activists to target workplace programs in the courts and social media, and more recently, President Donald Trump’s executive orders aimed at upending DEI policies in both the federal government and private sector.

 DEI policies typically are intended to root out systemic barriers to the advancement of historically marginalized groups in certain fields or roles.
 Critics argue that some education, government and business programs are discriminatory because they single out participants based on factors such as race, gender and sexual orientation.
 They have targeted corporate sponsorships, employee-led affinity groups, programs aimed at steering contracts to minority or women-owned businesses, and goals that some companies established for increasing minority representation in leadership ranks.